 But note that there can be too much of a good thing, so don’t overstuff your resume.
 It’s about using the right keywords and their uniqueness to the roles you’re applying for, not the number of times the word appears on your resume.
 Many applicant tracking systems put a value on related keywords and/or apply greater value to some keywords versus others as they relate to the specific jobs.
 Therefore, utilizing resources such as individuals who understand the company or role to help you identify those keywords is so important.

-Remember, throughout all of this, be honest: make sure you are only using keywords and phrases that represent the real you.
-Start your advanced career search now!
+Remember, throughout all of this, be honest: make sure you are only using keywords and phrases that represent the real you!